omarcevi/omarcevi/README.md

 - 👀 I’m interested in Python and Machine Learning
 - 🌱 I’m currently learning and developing my skills in the Machine learning and AI field
 - 💞️ I’m looking to collaborate on Python Machine learning projects
-- 📫 How to reach me through my e-mail listed on my profile on github
+- 📫 Reach me through my e-mail listed on my profile on github

 <!---
 omarcevi/omarcevi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.